armory/docs-cdaas/content/en/deployment/overview.md

 You can configure each deployment target/environment to use a [unique strategy]({{< ref "deployment/strategies/overview" >}}) to orchestrate how your code is deployed and your traffic is routed.

+#### Deployment Target Constraints
 You can also configure your deployment targets to use constraints that prevent a deployment from beginning until certain conditions are met.
 For example, you can configure your deployment to wait for your code to be deployed to your staging environment before promoting that code to production.

+CD-as-a-Service offers you multiple constraint options including:
+##### DependsOn
+The dependsOn constrain allows you to specify environments that must successfully complete prior to starting this target's deployment.
+Information on configuring the dependsOn constraint can be found in the [CD-as-a-Service reference docs](link to depends on reference)
+##### Webhooks
+##### Manual Approvals

 You can configure a  Kubernetes deployment target like this: